Best Rain Jackets of 2024

 • A bit tight for those with wide shoulders

-Thanks to excellent ventilation and smart design details, the Outdoor Research Foray II (men’s) / Aspire II (women’s) earns a spot at the top of our list.
+Thanks to excellent ventilation and smart design details, the Outdoor Research Foray (men’s) / Aspire (women’s) earns a spot at the top of our list.
 This jacket offers some of the best ventilation on the market, top-tier wind and rain resistance, and a stylish cut.
 CleverHiker Managing Editor, Ben Applebaum-Bauch, has used the Foray II on dozens of day hikes from the iron skies of Michigan to the rugged high alpine of the Colorado Rockies, it’s one of his go-tos for wet weather, and it continues to perform season after season.

 If you’re looking for a jacket with breathability, the Foray and Aspire take ventilation to the next level.
 We love rain jackets with large pit zips for their breathability, but these Outdoor Research models have zippers that extend from the armpit all the way to the bottom hem.
 This versatile design allows you to completely unzip the jacket down your torso for extreme, poncho-style ventilation, or very precisely control how much airflow you want to keep your entire upper body cool.